 Use decorative tile in places other than the shower.

 Tiles don’t only have to be used in the shower.
-You can use them to brighten up any part of the bathroom—including above your vanity!
+Wall tiles can brighten up any part of the bathroom—including above your vanity!
 Shake up your bathroom design by incorporating texture with tiles.
 Choose from a variety of shapes, colors, and sizes to change up the overall aesthetic of the room.

 Install a shower without a door.